 APD may want to consider that the PEMS Review Board assesses a larger number of cases.
 Most months had seven or fewer alerts with only a review of one or two cases.
 For two months, no review board was convened.
 Additionally, we suggest that APD provide more detailed meeting minutes to document the actions of the Review Board.
 This final review step is crucial to ensure appropriate and consistent results in the EIS process.

-4.7.198-199 Paragraphs 212 and 213 are self-monitored by APD.
+- 4.7.198-199 Paragraphs 212 and 213 are self-monitored by APD. - 4.7.200 Assessing Compliance with Paragraph 214

 [THIS PARAGRAPH INTENTIONALLY LEFT BLANK.]